Making it easy to support the causes that matter to you

 Funds are paid out to your plan beneficiaries between the 20th and the 25th of the month following your payroll giving funds being received.

-What is the cost for using Givealittle Plan?
+Is there a cost to using Givealittle Plan?

 What steps do I need to go through to process this Payroll Giving Request?